RNanko/Health-insurance-Project/README.md

 Health insurenth is big part of USA economy going to be influesed more by AI technologys.
 Collected data have to help improve business proces and provide insieghts on price-building.

 ## Executive Summary
 This dataset contains 1338 rows of insured data, where the Insurance charges are given against the following attributes of the insured: Age, Sex, BMI, Number of Children, Smoker and Region.
 There are no missing or undefined values in the dataset.
+Date head:
 ![alt](https://github.com/RNanko/Health-insurance-Project/blob/main/Visualizations/head(10).png)

+## Insights Deep-Dive

 Please checkData set: https://www.kaggle.com/datasets/teertha/ushealthinsurancedataset/data